api-on-calling/generator-api-on-calling/README.md

 ## generator-api-on-calling

-It generate frontend api request client according to an openapi shema url.
+It generate frontend api request client according to an openapi shema url(OpenAPI v3.0.3).

 The generated request api service always got a method called 'calling', and receive the options object argument.